Liverpool Prison is a men’s prison in the Walton area of Liverpool.

 Everyone also finds out about the rules, fire safety, and how things like calls and visits work.

-Residents have access to a weights room, exercise equipment, sports hall and outdoor pitches.
+Prisoners have access to a weights room, exercise equipment, sports hall and outdoor pitches.
 The physical education department runs a full programme of team activities and circuit training.

 Education and work